The world is obsessed with coffee.

 You could sign up for a coffee subscription service, for example.
 This will send freshly roasted coffee to your door every two weeks, making sure you’re always drinking the best.

 It’s impossible to keep coffee good forever.
 Mother Nature will always win.
 But there are some things you can be doing to make sure that it stays fresh for longer, meaning healthier and tastier pick-me-ups every morning for you and your loved ones from here on out.

-About the Author: Caroline is a coffee enthusiast and writer.
+This was a guest post by Caroline Black, a coffee enthusiast and writer.
 Since she works from home, she’s become quite the expert at brewing her own cup of coffee.
 Without a fresh cup by her side, her day cannot begin.
 She’s shamelessly addicted to coffee, and she knows she’s not alone.